-5. A preadmission interview with at least two faculty members from the Department of Educational Psychology and Counseling, who will evaluate the applicant's expressiveness, commitment, values, cultural affirmation, and professional attitudes.
-When admission is granted without a prior interview, arrangements must be made for an interview during the first few weeks of residency before program approval.
+4. Insofar as possible, a pre-admission interview must be scheduled with at least two faculty members from the Department of Educational Psychology and Counseling who will evaluate the applicant's expressiveness, commitment, values, cultural affirmation, and professional attitudes.
+When admission is granted without a prior interview, an appointment must be made with the department chair during the first few weeks of residency before program approval.
+Continuation in the program is contingent upon a satisfactory rating in the interview.

-Applicants who are lacking any of the above prerequisites may be admitted to the Ed.S. and/or credential program with the understanding that deficiencies must be removed at the earliest possible date prior to entry to practicums or fieldwork.
-Credit thus earned may be used for electives if all other program requirements are met.
+Applicants who are lacking any of the above prerequisites may be admitted to the program with the understanding that deficiencies must be removed at the earliest possible date prior to entry to advanced practicums or fieldwork.
+Credit thus earned may be used for degree purposes if all other program requirements are met.